 I had a conversation with a prospect the other day.
 It was going well and we were learning lots about each other when all of a sudden the prospect told me he felt that some of the questions I was asking felt a little intrusive and he felt like I was trying to 'qualify' him.

 There followed an interesting conversation where I explained that, absolutely I was trying to qualify him and his company, and we had a really interesting chat about why it made sense for both of us.
 I thought it might make an interesting post both for people who are buying B2B services and people selling them.

 The importance of proper sales qualification in B2B sales enablement

 Proper qualification of a prospect is a skill that I think should be covered in the first training session for every single person taking an inbound sales approach.
 It's a skill set that may feel slightly intrusive at first but it's one that saves everyone's time.

-One problem or challenge may have a myriad of solutions from a vast range of solution providers, but the key to everyone being happy with the outcome of buying/selling a solution is a good fit between buyer and seller.
+One problem or challenge may have a myriad of solutions from a vast range of solution providers.
+This is especially true in the B2B space, where buyers today face a real information challenge.
+The key to everyone being happy with the outcome of buying/selling a solution is a good fit between buyer and seller.